 Blount's Disease (Tibia Vara) is a condition in which there is abnormal growth of the inside (medial) portion of the growth plate at the upper portion of the shin bone (tibia).
 This causes the upper end of the tibia to grow at an angle.
 The tibia may also have an inward twist that causes the patient to walk with the foot turned inward.
-If this condition is not treated, a bowleg deformity will occur, worsening over time and possibly resulting in damage to the knee joint.
+If this condition is not treated, a bowled deformity will occur, worsening over time and possibly resulting in damage to the knee joint.

 Blount's disease can occur in the young child or adolescent.
-The juvenile onset is usually from four to ten years of age and ten to fourteen years of age for adolescent onset.
+The onset is usually 4-10 years of age for juvenile and 10-14 years of age for adolescent.
 It is a slowly progressive bowleg deformity with pain rather than deformity as the initial complaint.

 Both types of Blount's have common characteristics.
 The differences are mainly due to the age of onset and the amount of remaining growth.
 Therefore, the juvenile group has the possibility of greater deformity and the adolescent less.
 The juvenile and adolescent forms most often affect only one leg.
-Osteotomy (cutting of the shin bone) with correction of angulation usually results in a return to normal growth.
+Osteotomy with correction of angulation usually results in a return to normal growth.
 However, recurrence of the deformity can occur, especially for those with juvenile Blount's.